joacorapela/svGPFA/README.md

 time point-process likelihood model and achieving scalability using a sparse variational approximation.

-You can run svGPFA on sample data, plot its estimates and perform goodness-of-fit tests (without installing anything in your computer) by running [this](https://colab.research.google.com/drive/1Ze60RlX65-Yx8oG1EdKYm2mSvVCMaJgv) Google Colab notebook.
+You can run svGPFA on sample data, plot its estimates and perform goodness-of-fit tests (without installing anything in your computer) by just running [this](https://colab.research.google.com/drive/1Ze60RlX65-Yx8oG1EdKYm2mSvVCMaJgv) Google Colab notebook.
 You can also do this by installing svGPFA (intructions [below](#Installation)) and running this [notebook](doc/ipynb/doEstimateAndPlot.ipynb).
 In addition, you can run svGPFA using a script, as indicated [below](#Testing the installation).